-Cultural and recreational activities and events Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Classic Fighters Omaka Air Show - pyrotechnics Pyrotechnics managed by other approvals Increase in people without knowledge of fire risk or rules Marlborough Wine and Food Festival Increase in people without knowledge of fire risk or rules Cultural fires including hāngi, umu, braai and lovo $\boxtimes$ $\boxtimes$ Fireworks, Chinese New Year and the use tea light lanterns Use may be prohibited during high fire danger Pyrotechnics managed by other approvals Hunting Campfires Access may be restricted during high fire danger activities and events
+Cultural and recreational activities and events Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Classic Fighters Omaka Air Show - pyrotechnics • Pyrotechnics managed by other approvals • Increase in people without knowledge of fire risk or rules Marlborough Wine and Food Festival Increase in people without knowledge of fire risk or rules Cultural fires including hāngi, umu, braai and lovo Fireworks, Chinese New Year and the use tea light lanterns Use may be prohibited during high fire danger

+Pyrotechnics managed by other approvals

+Hunting \boxtimes \boxtimes

+Campfires

+Access may be restricted during high fire danger

-Special risk areas Special risk area Contributes increased ri of fire in hig risk conditio sk use of fire h control y Needs to be protected by using of fire control measures heavily use accessing N also suffers conditions Awatere Va re Valley, which can d by the public Aolesworth Station, s extreme fire most summers.
-The alley Road, spanning he only road in and y. throughout restricted a moved to p DC camp sites t the zone which are 365 days a year unle prohibited (refer to rervation land). - gs of volatile types surrounding Known fire hazards There are no long-term fire hazards listed in this zone in the Fire Hazard Removal Case Management System.
-Frequency of elevated fire danger On average, this zone experiences: 44 days of extreme fire danger (4-year average using Mid Awatere RAWS) 42 days of very high fire danger (4-year average using Mid Awatere RAWS) Fire history fire history for thi gulated by our fire - fires caused by Year Fire Cause 2015 Parsons Road Accidental - Ch ainsaw Refueling 2000 Wither Hills Undetermined 2000 Ward Accidental - Ag ricultural Mowing Predominant fuel type The predominant fuel type in this zone is grassland.
-Thresholds Fire seasons - of grass curing (G rassland is the pre ather data to monitor Grass Curin ıg (GC%) 0-60 60-80 >80 Open Restricted Prohi bited Prohibition on fires in open air (section 52) • for prohibiting fires ohibited fire season but use section 52 when the fire risk conditions are not expected to last long enough to make changing to a prohibited fire season practical.
+Special risk areas

+Special risk area Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures The Awatere Valley, which can be heavily used by the public accessing Molesworth Station, also suffers extreme fire conditions most summers.
+The Awatere Valley Road, spanning 100km, is the only road in and out of the valley.
+Multiple DOC camp sites throughout the zone which are restricted 365 days a year unless moved to prohibited (refer to Public conservation land).
+High loadings of volatile vegetation types surrounding dwellings

+Known fire hazards

+There are no long-term fire hazards listed in this zone in the Fire Hazard Removal Case Management System.

+Frequency of elevated fire danger

+On average, this zone experiences:

+- 44 days of extreme fire danger (4-year average using Mid Awatere RAWS) - 42 days of very high fire danger (4-year average using Mid Awatere RAWS)

+Fire history

+The known fire history for this zone for significant wildfires or fires caused by activities regulated by our fire control powers includes:

+Year Fire Cause

+2015 Parsons Road Accidental - Chainsaw Refueling

+2000 Wither Hills Undetermined

+2000 Ward Accidental - Agricultural Mowing

+Predominant fuel type

+The predominant fuel type in this zone is grassland.

+Thresholds

+Fire seasons

+The degree of grass curing (GC%) is the most relevant fire weather data to monitor for where grassland is the predominant fuel type.

+Grass Curing (GC%)

+0-60 60-80 >80

+Open Restricted Prohibited

+Prohibition on fires in open air (section 52)

+We can use the same Fire Weather System trigger thresholds for prohibiting fires in the open air under section 52 as we do for changing to a prohibited fire season but use section 52 when the fire risk conditions are not expected to last long enough to make changing to a prohibited fire season practical.